 The oneM2M System shall support M2M Service Subscriber-based enrolment comprised of enrolment of M2M Devices and M2M Applications and M2M Service Users associated with a M2M Service Subscriber.

 The oneM2M System shall support M2M Service Subscriber and M2M Service User profiles specifying their restrictions (e.g. privacy restrictions, max number and/or types of applications and devices the M2M Service Subscriber and its authorized M2M Service Users are allowed to register to the M2M System, the maximum number of resources or bytes of data that the M2M Service Subscriber can store in the M2M System, etc.) and their default configurations (e.g. access control policies, expiration times, max number of content instances, etc.).

+The oneM2M System shall support activation/deactivation date as restrictions for M2M Service Subscriber and M2M Service User.

 -----------------------End of change 1---------------------------------------------